 7) Organic and Local

-Last up on this list of global trends is the united front and stand on pesticides and preservative packed in our foods.
-In the 50’s, 60’s, and 70’s convenience was key.
+Last up on this list of global trends is the united front and stand on pesticides and preservatives packed in our foods.
+In the ’50s, 60’s, and 70’s convenience was key.
 This rise of TV dinners and microwaveable everything became the norm.
 With that came preservatives, fake food, and high profits for the companies pushing it.
 This, of course, has come at the expense of the health of the consumer and the people.
 Although European cities never really bought into this, many other regions have.
 It was nice to see restaurants serving organic and fresh food emphasizing local ingredients everywhere I went.
-It was best highlighted by my time learning to cook Indonesian food at an organic farm in Bali.
+A highlight of this is my time learning to cook Indonesian food at an organic farm in Bali.
 It doesn’t get fresher than that!

 What say you?